 Professional investigative firms are rarely one-person shows.
 In order to provide a high level of service, agencies utilize a team of individuals, each with specific backgrounds, licensing, and skills in order to handle your case in the best way possible.
 For that reason, inquire about the licensing status and capabilities of the specific individuals handling your case.
 Determine if they have any personal strengths that may help in your circumstances and make sure that they exercise sound ethics and practices.

-In particular, do not be offended if the brunt of your case is not being handled by the head PI.
+Finally, as New York private investigator Darrin Giglio tells us: “Don’t be offended if the brunt of your case is not being handled by the head PI.
 Different individuals in the firm may have specific capabilities or contacts that can help reach a quick and accurate resolution to your case – sometimes better than the head PI.
-Just vet the individuals responsible for your work and rest with the peace of mind that your case is in the best hands.
+Just vet the individuals responsible for your work and rest with the peace of mind that your case is in the best hands.”

 4. How long have you been working as a licensed private investigator?